SAP-samples/ui5-flexibility-easy-key-user-adaptation/chapters/3.0-context-based-adaptation/README.md

 # Adapting the UI for specific user roles

-## Create a screen with reduced content for Managers
+## Create a screen with reduced content for managers

 Imagine you're a key user for your favorite company.
 The IT department decides that the app you've created has too many details.
-They need an overview specifically for their management.
+They need an overview specifically for management.
 All other users of the application should still be able to see the details.

 What do you do?